 Ramada Loop Trail – 0.123 mile with a 100 feet elevation gain.

 A natural point of interest situated on the northern slope is a natural rock formation known as The Praying Monk.
 This natural red sandstone formation is popular among rock climbers.
 It is also equally enjoyable to view from below as the outline looks like a monk kneeling in prayer and facing the mountain peak.

 There are a lot of things to do on Camelback Mountain since it is also a cultural hub.
 You’ll find a wide array of activities such as exciting nightlife, world-class shopping, and outdoor activities including horseback riding, mountain biking, river rafting, kayaking, and Arizona desert eco-tours.

-Camelback Mountain Resorts – Several resorts located near or on Camelback Mountain host vacationers during their stay; popular Camelback Mountain hotels include Sanctuary on Camelback Mountain, Camelback Inn, Royal Palms and The Phoenician.
+Resorts – Several resorts located near or on the Mountain host vacationers during their stay; popular hotels include Sanctuary on Camelback Mountain, Camelback Inn, Royal Palms and The Phoenician.

-Camelback Mountain Golf – For the golf enthusiast there are several golf courses surrounding Camelback Mountain as well, such as Camelback Golf Course, Indian Bend Golf Course, and Camelback Golf Club.
+Golf – For the golf enthusiast there are several golf courses in the area as well including Camelback Golf Course, Indian Bend Golf Course, and Camelback Golf Club.

 Grand Canyon Tour Includes Camelback Mountain

 Caravan Tours is world renowned for our fully guided all inclusive tours.
 Since 1952, our family owned and operated tour company has been offering low cost guided tours throughout the USA, Canada, and Central America.

 We offer the absolute best value for all inclusive Grand Canyon tours.
 For one low tour price your Caravan vacation includes all itinerary activities, ground transportation, airport transfers, accommodations, meals, and even gratuities.